Summary

 The smart glasses with contextual AI assistance are transforming sectors:

-• Healthcare: Doctors use them for hands-free diagnostics, with AI suggesting treatments based on patient visuals.
-This diagnostic support is enhanced by emotionally intelligent AI, as explored in our article on AI agents with adaptive emotional intelligence and real-time collaboration, which highlights empathetic tech.
+• Healthcare: Doctors use them for hands-free support, with AI helping surface relevant info based on what’s in view.
+This diagnostic support is enhanced by emotionally intelligent AI, as explored in our article on AI agents with adaptive emotional intelligence and real-time collaboration.

 • Retail: Shoppers receive product details and price comparisons in-store.